LidaChk/EntranceTestAssignment/README.md

   - Input and output file paths must be valid and accessible  from the current working directory.
     Encoding : The code assumes that input files are encoded in the  UTF-8 encoding.
 There is no explicit encoding specification during file operations.
   - Line endings : Line breaks are preserved during file-based encryption/decryption.
-  - Large files : While FileLineStreamIO is suitable for large files, there's no progress indicator or cancellation mechanism.
+  - Large files : While `FileLineStreamIO` is suitable for large files, there's no progress indicator or cancellation mechanism. `FileIO` is useful for small files
   - Overwriting files : Writing to an existing file will overwrite its contents without warning.
   - Empty files : Attempting to encrypt or decrypt an empty file results in an empty output file.
   - Binary files : This implementation is intended for text files only .
 Processing binary files will not work as expected.